 Meanwhile, I also read up on evidence-based methods for managing depression and anxiety.
 Because my target users preferred practical help and advice, I believed my product would benefit them more if its tools could be backed up with empirical evidence.
 I then learned about Cognitive Behavioral Therapy -- a technique that has been shown to be just as effective as medication, with additional long-term results.
 Interestingly, CBT lends itself naturally to mood and activity tracking, as well as journaling, so I decided to incoporate CBT principles into my product.

-I iterated from paper prototype to wireframe, making design changes based on user feedback.
+from paper prototype to wireframe, making design changes based on user

 In this example, I added a carousel with six categories of activities.
 I had considered using a search bar instead, but I decided on this layout for two main reasons: